 Hardscape exterior materials like concrete and asphalt are great for patios or driveways.
 They keep you or your vehicle well above wet ground, plus they dry out quickly.
-But the flipside is that sometimes they can divert water in the wrong direction.
+But the flip-side is that sometimes they can divert water in the wrong direction.
 A concrete patio slab tilted toward the house by tree roots will send water cascading to your foundation.
 Replace hardscape materials with crushed gravel or pea gravel to encourage even drainage.

 03 of 12

 Add a Channel Drain

 When you have a concrete or asphalt driveway or walkway that sends water in the wrong direction, stop the water in its tracks.
 Installing a channel drain starts with a narrow trench cut into the concrete or asphalt.
 Next, a long channel drain is placed in the trench.
-When water hits the channel drain, it's sent off in another direction, well away from the house or garage.
+When water hits the channel drain, it's sent off in another direction, well away from the house or garage.Continue to 5 of 12 below.

 Surface water that moves across a lawn can be difficult to control, especially if it's originating from off of your property.
 Fortunately, there is a low-cost way of managing surface water: a French drain.
 A French drain is a trench filled with permeable materials such as gravel atop a perforated PVC pipe.
 Water flows through the gravel and into the PVC pipe.
-The PVC pipe swiftly whisks the water away.Continue to 5 of 10 below.
+The PVC pipe swiftly whisks the water away.

 Aerating is a common and necessary practice that helps keep your lawn in its best condition.
 Aeration creates holes in the lawn to introduce air and nutrients, plus it breaks up compacted soil underneath.
 Aeration also has another benefit: It promotes yard drainage.
 Rather than pooling up on the lawn, the water trickles down through thousands of holes.

-Install a Catch Basin For Yard Drainage
+Install a Catch Basin for Yard Drainage

 When water hits the ground from gutters and downspouts, the worst thing is for it to pool and soak beside your home's foundation.
 Send that water far away by installing a catch basin at the bottom of every downspout.
 Water runs into the catch basin and then is taken away by buried PVC pipes to a drain emitter.

 A dry creek bed gives you the best of both worlds: function and appearance.
 Constructed from rocks ranging in size from river rocks to small boulders, a dry creek bed functions as a planned channel for stormwater.
 Rather than letting nature pick the course, you can do this in advance: into a swale, a catch basin, or to the edge of the property.
-When it's not busy moving water, a dry creek bed is a beautiful form of xeriscaping for your yard.
+When it's not busy moving water, a dry creek bed is a beautiful form of xeriscaping for your yard.Continue to 9 of 12 below.

 Add Downspout Extensions

 Downspouts run down the side or corner of a house and stop just above the ground.
 Sometimes a downspout elbow has been added so that the water doesn't drive alongside the foundation.
 But it's important to move that water even farther away from the home, and adding downspout extensions is the easiest, fastest, and least expensive way to move that water.
-Clamping these flexible plastic tubes onto the end of the downspout will take the water another 4 feet away from your house.Continue to 9 of 10 below.
+Clamping these flexible plastic tubes onto the end of the downspout will take the water another four feet away from your house.